-PVC means polyvinyl chloride Grekkon Limited carries out irrigation installations within east Africa using different sizes and thicknesses of irrigation grade PVC pipes.
-All our pipes have a standard length of 6m, with available pipe sizes being; 32mm, 40mm, 50mm, 63mm, 75mm, 90mm and 110mm.
-Other larger sizes are manufactured on order.
-In irrigation systems, the larger pipes are used as mains, and the smaller ones as sub mains.
+Available pipe sizes are; 32mm, 40mm, 50mm, 63mm, 75mm, 90mm, and 110mm.
+Other larger sizes are manufactured on order by our PVC pipes manufacturers in Kenya.
+In irrigation systems, the larger pipes are used as mains and the smaller ones as sub-mains.

 The pipe size is determined by the amount of water required per area.
 Large farms will use large pipes, while small crop units will use small pipes.

 This PVC pipe price list is for agricultural PN 6 pipes only.
 Prices for other thicknesses are provided on request

 ||Price in KES